scaleway/serverless-scaleway-functions/README.md

 ### Golang

-Path to your handler's **package**, for example if I have the following structure:
+Path to your handler's **package**.
+For example, if you have the following structure:
 ```yml
 - src
   - testing